Omerbur/Reeco-Omer/README.md

  - Calculate total pages.
  - Start multiple **catalog workers** (10 pages each) to gather SKUs.
 2. After all categories finish:
- - Start **8 product workers** to scrape product details.
-(8 are ideal, more start to overload my machine)
+ - Start **15 product workers** to scrape product details.
+(15 work well, trying to add more might start to overload my machine)
 3. Retry failed SKUs.
 4. Export all data to CSV.